UW-Milwaukee / UW-Parkside Consortial Nursing Program

 Illness or Prolonged Absence

 Students are expected to be present at all scheduled classes and clinical laboratory experiences.
 Since space in nursing courses is assigned during the first week of the semester, students are expected to be present for all instructional periods during that week as well.
 Frequent or prolonged absences from scheduled classes and/or clinical experiences may necessitate that the student drop a nursing course.
-Any planned interruption in course work should be discussed with the student’s instructor(s), course coordinator and the nursing adviser.
+Any planned interruption in course work should be discussed with the student’s instructor(s), course coordinator and the nursing advisor.

 Students must be certified in CPR at the health professional level prior to the first day of classes for the first semester in the nursing major.
 Authorized program is offered by the American Heart Association.
 Local community groups offer programs sponsored by this agency.